Shmuel Tamir

 Shmuel Moshe Tamir (שמואל משה תמיר; born Shmuel Katznelson; 10 March 1923 – 29 June 1987) was a prominent Israeli independence fighter, lawyer, and Knesset member.
 After a successful career fighting the British, he entered the Knesset from 1965 to 1980, rising to become Minister of Justice in the government of Menachem Begin from 1977 until 1980.
-Tamir was an ardent anti-Nazi leading proactive legal cases to prosecute perpetrators of the Holocaust and war criminals.
-Tamir's maverick politics finally led him into an independent politician after several attempts of coalition with nationalist right-wing parties.
+Tamir was an ardent anti-Nazi, proactively leading legal cases to prosecute perpetrators of the Holocaust and war criminals.
+Tamir's maverick politics finally led him to become an independent politician after several attempts at forming coalition with nationalist right-wing parties.

 Biography

 Born in Jerusalem, Shmuel was the son of Reuven Katznelson (a member of the Jewish Legion and Joseph Trumpeldor's sergeant and comrade in the Battle of Gallipoli) and Batsheva Katznelson (a member of the Knesset).
-Two of his uncles were Joseph Katznelson, a companion of Ze'ev Jabotinsky and one of the Irgun's two Chiefs of Illegal Immigration and Avraham Katznelson, one of the signatories of the Israeli declaration of independence, and his aunt was Rachel Katznelson-Shazar, wife of Zalman Shazar, the third President of Israel.
+Joseph Katznelson, a companion of Ze'ev Jabotinsky and one of the Irgun's two Chiefs of Illegal Immigration and Avraham Katznelson, one of the signatories of the Israeli declaration of independence, were both his uncles.
+Rachel Katznelson-Shazar, wife of Zalman Shazar, the third President of Israel, was his aunt.

 Irgun activism

 Shmuel joined Etzel in 1938 and after the declaration of the Revolt in February 1944, and took part in operations against British targets, most notably the 26 February 1944 attack on income tax offices in Jerusalem.
-In 1944 he was a commander of the Jerusalem District and commanded the operation that blew up the Income Tax offices in the city; Commander of Intelligence in Jerusalem District.
+In 1944 he was a commander of the Jerusalem District and commanded the operation that blew up the Income Tax offices in the city, and was also Commander of Intelligence in Jerusalem District.
 During 1946 he served as Deputy Commander of the Jerusalem District and was in charge of the Irgun Intelligence unit in Jerusalem.